camilogarciabotero/PHASTER-DataProcessing-Scripts/README.md

 This repo hosts the complete PHASTER dataset from the 59 strains’ genomes analyzed on PHASTER and several scripts developed for its processing.
-Analysis of this processed data is published on (paper).
-The primary packages used here are in the Tidyverse set of libraries, the rmarkdown and knitr packages were used to generate this report (Xie 2021; Allaire et al. 2021; Wickham et al. 2019).
+Analysis of this processed data is provided in an on preparation manuscript.
+The primary packages used here are in the Tidyverse set of libraries, the rmarkdown and knitr packages were used to generate this report (Xie 2021; Allaire et al. 2021; Wickham et al.
+2019).

 # Data layers for the phylogenetic recosntruction (Fig 2.B-D) of **Bacillus** spp.